sbabcoc/Selenium-Foundation/README.md

 **Selenium Foundation** provides base classes for modeling frame-based components and shadow-DOM hierarchies.
 These base classes handle the specific details of interacting with these DOM features through the underlying Selenium API, managing search context and driver targeting for you.
 The implementation of your components will be totally dedicated to the functionality of the elements you're modeling - never cluttered with boilerplate code to switch driver focus or traverse into shadow hierarchies.

-### Landing Page Verification / Model-Directed Navigation
+### Landing Page Verification and Model-Directed Navigation

 Page classes can be explicitly associated with web application paths through the **`@PageUrl`** annotation.
 These associations can be declared as either fixed paths or patterns, and these declarations are used by **Selenium Foundation** to verify landing page paths at page transitions.
 You can also perform direct navigation to web application paths associated with page classes through the **`@PageUrl`** annotation.